rorybennett/Ultrasound-Data-Capture/README.md

   in a new window when enabled.
 This has removed the need for blit and should no longer slow the frame grabbing down.
 - This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.
+- IMU data is stored ina variable during recording, and once the recording is stopped, timestamps are compared to match the IMU data with the frame.
-- The program now stored the frames and IMU data in memory while recording, and when the recording is finished all the in-memory data is saved to disk.
+- The program now stores the frames and IMU data in memory while recording, and when the recording is finished all the in-memory data is saved to disk.
 This was done to increase the speed at which frames could be grabbed (write operations tend to be quite slow) but it also results in a much higher memory usage.
   Do not run a recording for too long, otherwise the system will run out of available RAM.
 Try and keep